jonnyhuck/huckathon.org/Frequently-Asked-Questions.md

 #### I am right-clicking on a hut/building to make it circular/square, and it is not giving me the menu that I am expecting.

 It is likely that you are right-clicking on one of the little white dots that make up the feature, which OpenStreetMap sees as different from the feature itself.
-If you right-click on the feature itself on the middle of a hut (rather than the dots around the edge), then you should see the circularise or squarify option.
+If you right-click on the middle of the hut (rather than the dots around the edge), then you should see the circularise or squarify option.

 #### What happens if I’m not sure how to label what I’ve mapped? e.g. if I’m not sure if it’s a track, minor road etc. Can I save it with edits to be checked?

 We check all of the data that our volunteers create (please *do not* tick the box asking OpenStreetMap to check this - as we will already do it) .
 We know that sometimes it is very difficult even for experienced mappers to tell how to classify features, so all that we ask is that you make your best judgement.
-Even if you are totally wrong, the geometry is valuable, and it won't be long before it is checked and fixed!
+Even if you are totally wrong, the geometry is valuable, and it won't be long before it is checked and fixed by another volunteer!

 #### OpenStreetmap is telling me my track doesn’t join up to anything but it runs on outside my square, is it ok just to track part of a road/track and save it?